MahesaFarih/os241/links.md

 ## Week 4
 1. Memory Management in Operating System -- https://www.geeksforgeeks.org/memory-management-in-operating-system/
 This article explains about memory management in an OS with detailed explanation on each points and a well detailed illustration for dummies to understand.

+## Week 5
+1. Virtual Memory in Operating System -- https://www.geeksforgeeks.org/virtual-memory-in-operating-system/
+This article explains about virtual memory in an OS of what is it, how it works and different kinds of processes involved in it.